Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Design and Implementation

 \section{Design and Implementation}

 In the following, we describe \emph{Heimdall}, our implementation of anonymous credentials with \acp{snark}.
-The code implements a command line demo for different \acp{vp} that include revocation, credential chains, and advanced predicates such as a location proof at~\url{https://github.com/applied-crypto/heimdall}.
+The code implements a command line demo for different \acp{vp} that include revocation, credential chains, advanced predicates such as a proof of geo-location, as well as designated verifier presentations.
+It is accessible open-source at~\url{https://github.com/applied-crypto/heimdall}.